|www.ethanwiner.com - since 1997|

 Music production and hi-fi enjoyment are subjective, and can't be defined.
 Do Steely Dan CDs sound good?
 Old Led Zeppelin LPs?
 How about a high bit-rate MP3 file of an Alison Krauss concert?
 Nobody can tell someone else what sounds good, though there is often broad agreement.
 However, audio is a science, at least the parts that address how audio devices work and how well they reproduce music passing through them.
 Hearing and perception are also sciences, within the field of psychoacoustics.

 So why do some people who post in - and run - audio forums get their panties in a bunch when I talk about the quality of audio gear?
-What is it about defining fidelity that makes some people so incredibly angry that I've been banned from several audiophile forums?
+What is it about defining fidelity that makes some people so incredibly angry that I've been banned from several audio forums?

-I think there are several reasons.
+I think there are a few reasons.
 First, people don't like being told that spending $600 for a replacement power cord or speaker wire was a mistake because the audio quality didn't really improve even if they thought it did.
 Unless a power wire is defective, or isn't thick enough to pass the required amount of current, it will not affect sound quality for better or for worse.
 People who invested thousands of dollars in "wires" are insulted when you tell them they wasted their money.
 However, replacement wires are but one way people can waste their money.
 There are dozens of audio product categories where prices can vary by a factor of one hundred, yet there is no audible difference between products.
 Most $40 CD players sound exactly the same as $4,000 CD players.
 If they don't sound the same, one or both of them are defective or poorly designed.
 With high-end audio, some of the most expensive equipment is actually inferior to modestly priced gear.

 There are also entire product categories that rely on the placebo effect: Room acoustic products the size of golf balls, magic AC power conditoners, anti-vibration isolation platforms, "demagnetisers" for LP records and CDs, and speaker wire elevators, among others.
 One great example of an obvious placebo is Geoff Kait's $60 "Teleportation Tweak" that claims to improve the sound of your hi-fi via special signals sent telepathically over the telephone!
 Most people who buy these products are convinced the sound quality really did improve.
 And they're glad to tell everyone in their favorite web forum how happy they are with their purchase.
 I'm not bothered if someone believes they got their money's worth even though they were obviously scammed.
 However, I do care when someone asks if products such as these are worth buying, and they're told that they are.
 Many people have limited funds, and want to spend wisely to get the most value from every dollar.

 Another factor is ego: Many audiophiles pride themselves on their "golden ears," and believe they can hear musical qualities that most mortals cannot.
 If you tell them their placebo-based purchase makes no difference to the sound, they take it as a personal attack on their listening skills.
 I don't blame them!
 But it shows how little they understand about the fallibility of their own hearing.
-Same for recording engineers that obsess over which dither type sounds better, when in practice it rarely makes a difference if you even use dither at all.
+Same for recording engineers who obsess over which dither type sounds better, when in practice it rarely makes a difference if you even use dither at all.
 Many professional engineers understand that a recording they made might sound fabulous one day, then sound poor the next day.
 The correct conclusion is that hearing perception varies from day to day, and even moment to moment.
 An incorrect conclusion is that AC power lines have different amounts of noise at different times of day, which affects audio quality.
 Imagined problems with AC power are common among audiophiles who don't understand electricity.

 Another reason my forum posts anger people is because they can't refute me with evidence or even a logical explanation.
 They are certain that I'm wrong, but they can't articulate how I'm wrong or explain what is right.
 Their frustration turns to anger and they insult me, insist that my hearing is defective, or claim that my own audio equipment is too mediocre to reveal the differences they hear.
 Since they can't refute me with facts, all that's left is insults and, eventually, censorship.